Installing memcached plugin for MySQL5.6

 It certainly seems to be working

-Telnet is versatile, but libmemcached is also available, so let's try using it.
+While telnet is versatile,libmemcachedis also available, so let's try using that.

 # yum -y install libmemcached # export MEMCACHED_SERVERS=127.0.0.1:11211 # memcat AA HELLO, HELLO

-also memslap If you want to know more commands, try the following commands.
+If you want to learn more commands, try the following commands as well.

 memcat #read memrm #delete memstat #information memcp #copy memflush #all erase